johnnycistudent/recipe-app/README.md

 Non-registered Users can have only the Login, Register and Browse Recipes pages linked in the Navbar.

 #### Surface
-*What will the finished product look like?*
-*What colours, typography and design elements will be used?*

 Repeating the mantra "keep it simple stupid", I used the Sandstone theme from [Bootswatch](https://bootswatch.com/sandstone/) and adjusted it fit my site's needs.
 I felt this theme was understated enough in its subtle tones to allow the website's content to flourish.
 The dark grey navbar and footer colour provides the upper and lower margins of the page and the white background allowed the vibrant colour of the buttons to stand out on the page and draw the users' eyes to the call to action components.

 The recipes' cards represent the vital stats and the use of FontAwesome's iconography is used liberally throughout the site and reinforces its simplicity to the user.
 The cards themselves are large and made to stand out with the box shadowing around them and indicate their importance to the user.
 The cards were inspired by [this demo](https://codepen.io/ahmedhosna95/pen/rZKLgg) on [FreeFrontEnd.com](https://freefrontend.com/) although I did not copy the code from this demo, I only took inspiration from the styling.